trufaco/.github/profile/README.md

 ![Kazza-Cover](https://user-images.githubusercontent.com/7132783/199223419-d1bd3484-a304-4cba-8013-cf7d61b63e2a.png)

-## Hi there 👋
+## 👋 Hi there

 Welcome to Trufaco!
-The home of `Kazza` our in-house software built to help you easily manage big
+The home of `Kazza` our in-house software built to help you easily manage your media buys.

-## What is Kazza??
+## ℹ️ What is Kazza??

 Kazza is a cloud-based ad media manager to give you FULL control to: